FilipWirsen/Liverpool_fanpage/README.md

 ![Error from validiating schedule page](assets/images/error-schema.png) I fixed this by adding the colspan attribute to the table header

+## Solved bugs
  When uploading the project to github the background picture on the newsletter page didnt load, I fixed this by changing the url path.

+ ### Trouble with nav bar
+ When working towards making the site responsive the nav link "News" jumped out of the header and down into the body section.
+I fixed this by removing the padding on the nav bar when the site gets loaded on a screen thats 650px or below.

 # Technologies Used